Just as plein air painting, nude art and Surrealism are deeply rooted in art history, so is the colour blue.

 In nature, the colour blue can be found in the form of water and the sky which are both elements of nature that cannot be crushed into a pigment.
 Therefore, the first synthetic blue was quite the feat to make.

 Egyptian blue was invented in 2,000 B.C. by combining limestone and sand with a copper-containing mineral which was then heated to temperatures up to 900 degrees celsius.
 The result was a blue glass that was then crushed up and mixed with materials like egg whites to create paint.
-Starting to feel a bit more appreciative of the ever so accessible tube of blue paint?
+Starting to feel a bit more appreciative of a tube of blue paint?

 In the 13th century, ultramarine, which is made from the gemstone lapis lazuli, arrived in Venice from Afghanistan and instantly rose to the top of everyone’s wish list as the most sought after pigment on the continent.